The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A moving frame representation of a magnetic field

+These equations can be thought of as a generalisation of the Frenet-Serret formulas \citep{Serret1851,Frenet1852}.
 Relative to the field lines on the flux surface, $-K_3$ is the normal curvature, $K_2$ is the geodesic curvature, and $K_1$ is the geodesic torsion \citep{eisenhart2013treatise}.
 The anti-symmetry of the matrices follows from the orthonormality of the frame.

 Compatibility of these equations in flat space requires that the partial derivatives applied to the Darboux frame commute.
 For example, $\partial_l \partial_\alpha (\boldsymbol{\hat{t}},\boldsymbol{\hat{n}},\boldsymbol{\hat{b}}) = \partial_\alpha \partial_l (\boldsymbol{\hat{t}},\boldsymbol{\hat{n}},\boldsymbol{\hat{b}})$.
 This leads to